 • Create Recruitment Ads and Write Research Documentation

 • Create Sales Prospecting Letters and Written Scripts

 • Repurpose Print and Digital Assets for Various Media

 • Create, Maintain and Distribute Corporate Style Guide Assets

-"I excel at writing about successful enterprises, some of which I've been fortunate enough to help formulate or at least help steer into lucrative ideas worth pursuing.
+"I excel at writing about and designing for successful enterprises, some of which I've been fortunate enough to help formulate or at least help steer into lucrative ideas worth pursuing.

-"Most satisfying for me is writing about achievers, their accomplishments and their satisfied customers.
+"Most rewarding for me is the opportunity to acknowledge achievers, their accomplishments and their satisfied customers.
 These are the often overlooked, yet well deserved tributes for which most people will never receive attribution during their fleeting business careers.